gaffgifftech/Pathway-Store/README.md

-# PathwayOS
+# Pathway App Store
-Bridging the gap, simplifying your experience.
+The official app store for the RedHat based PathwayOS Linux distribution.